- Topic

 Duke is committed to a culture of open science and open scholarship to ensure transparency and accountability in research.
 This commitment involves making scientific processes, data, analyses, and publications as accessible as possible.
 This page contains information on best practices, and resources for sharing research data, publications, and other outputs.

-Software and Code Sharing
+Software and code sharing

 Similar to data sharing, Duke encourages an environment of open sharing of software and code that are created as research outputs.
 However, there may be requirements or limitations for sharing software and code based on funder requirements or other collaborative agreements.
 The NOA or the appropriate grants or contracts specialist should be consulted to ensure compliance with any code sharing requirements: